Chamarel: Behold the illusions in Mauritius

 Similarly, in the Ames room, a cubic area allowed me to take some fascinating images of myself and a friend who were standing in the same room but appeared much larger or smaller than the other.

 Create infinite reflections, unimaginable pathways, and mind-bending light effects by enclosing your routes in mirrors in the Curious Corner Mirror Mazes.
 Because of the 200 mirrors, finding your way in and out of the maze will be challenging!

 To see all of the exhibits takes around an hour and a half and costs 11 euros.
 You can appreciate the adventure between 9 am to 5.30 pm.

-Chamarel Multicoloured Earth
+Chamarel Multicolored Earth

 Wait till you see the multicolored Earth of Chamarel across the road if you believe the Curious Corner has left you perplexed.
-On Earth, this piece of land is a full circle rainbow.
+On Earth, this piece of land is a full-circle rainbow.

 Since the 1960s, Seven Colored Earth, a descriptive appellation, has become one of Mauritius’ most famous tourist sites.

 The Seven Coloured Earths, also known as Chamarel Seven Coloured Earths and Terres des Sept Couleurs in French, are a geological feature in Rivière Noire district, in the Chamarel plateau.

 There are seven different colors of sand in this stunted stretch of dunes: red, blue, green, brown, yellow, violet, and purple.
 Due to the varied colored sands unexpectedly settling in different levels, the dunes take on a surrealistic, striped aspect.